hardikbhatia777/tiny-hack/README.md

-This project was made as a part of Tiny-Hack 2022 in ACM club, secured a finalist spot with this :)
+This project was made as a part of Tiny-Hack 2022 conducted by ACM club, secured a finalist spot with this :)